angelinewang/texas-holdem/readme.md

 ## Part 11 Key Learnings/Takeaways

-Technologies and tools I feel more confident with include HTML, CSS, JavaScript and Shortcut.
+1. HTML

-For HTML, I learned how to name classes and IDs more efficiently and only add the elements necessary beyond elements that can be created dynamically through JS.
+= Naming classes and IDs more efficiently

+= Only add the elements necessary beyond elements that can be created dynamically through JS

+2. CSS

-For CSS, I had a chance to further practice using Flexbox, managing containers, and grouping selectors efficiently to write DRY code.
+= Further practice using Flexbox, managing containers, and grouping selectors efficiently to write DRY code

+3. JavaScript

+= Using `break` in a `for` loop exists all loops it may be nested under

+--> Unlike how `return` only exists current loop

+= Keep functions as tight as possible

+4. Shortcut

+= Breaking up tasks into HTML, CSS, JavaScript, and Final Review

+--> Into manageable chunks

+= I did end up ditching much of what was planned

+--> But also got through many things a lot faster than I thought, without thinking about the specific checklist items

+5. Standups

+= Every day we discussed what we'd done, any problems we've had, and what our intentions for the day were

+--> Fun and interactive process

+6. Project Management

+= Peddling the logic, design, and usability considerations all at once

+--> Although I did end up keeping design and usability considerations to an absolute minimum

+--> My main focus for this project was to 1.
+Understand all the code I was writing 2.
+Write & rewrite my JavaScript logic in the most concise way possible

+= Setting a challenging, but realistic timeline

+--> I was constantly dialling my timeline backwards and forwards to accommodate for unexpected complexities & surprisingly fast-sailing parts of the project

+7. README File

+= Write it simultaneously while writing code

+--> Keep points in mind: Would allow for a more comprehensive & well-edited README

+= Difficult to recall details of thinking process/challenges/feelings & emotions after the fact

+--> Closer real-time documentation

+= Add notes into a draft README that is well-organized

+--> W/ bullet points

+8. Most Important Learning: Simplify!

+**Simplify game even further in the beginning**

+= Look at the big picture/broad strokes of the game

 = Create very strong bare bones